-The North West Fur Company Trading Post is a reconstructed fur trading post on the Snake River west of Pine City, Minnesota.
+The North West Fur Company Trading Post, renamed Snake River Fur Post, is a reconstructed fur trading post on the Snake River west of Pine City, Minnesota.
 The original post was established in the fall of 1804 by John Sayer, a partner in the North West Company, and built by his crew of voyageurs.

 The North West Company was formed in Montreal, Canada in the mid-1780s from a partnership of British merchants who wanted to counter the monopoly over the fur trade by the Hudson’s Bay Company.
 The North West Company established a large post at Grand Portage and built several other forts to house wintering voyageurs.
 Besides the Snake River forts, they also established forts at Fond du Lac, (now part of modern Duluth), Big Sandy Lake, and Leech Lake in Minnesota.